 What to expect at the Vasa Museum Stockholm

 The Vasa Museum Stockholm or Vasamuseet is the city’s most popular tourist attraction, with over 1 million people visiting each and every year.
 It’s not hard to see why.
-Where else in the world can you see a 17th Century Viking warship?!
+Where else in the world can you see an authentic 17th Century warship?!

 The Museum is 7 stories tall, and you can wander around each of the levels to get a different perspective on the massive ship.
 Eleven permanent exhibitions at the Vasa Museum offer a window into the Vasa’s history, life on board, her artwork, the salvage operation and more.